- On social media, it said that 7% of the US population is on an ACA policy.

 There are 2 other misleading arguments used in ACA discussions.

-Most everyone in the US already had some form of pre-existing condition protections long before the ACA.
+The ACA prevented people from losing their insurance due to pre-existing conditions.
+This claim is repeated widely on social media.
+But, surprisingly to many, it is not true: Most everyone in the US already had some form of pre-existing condition protections long before the ACA.

 The HIPPA act of 1996 added pre-existing condition protections for those in group plans (i.e. employer plans) but it did not address the small individual market.
 A slight majority of US states enacted state-level protections for their own individual markets.
 Most people in the US had pre-existing condition protections before the ACA was enacted.
 The ACA extended protections into the small individual market, which was neglected in HIPAA.